savoirfairelinux/cqfd/README.md

 `CQFD_SHELL`: The shell to be launched, by default `/bin/sh`.

+`CQFD_HISTFILE`: This file will be used as the shell history file for all the shells supported in the [shell history](#shell-history) section.

 `CQFD_DISABLE_SHELL_HISTORY`: Set to `true` to disable bind mounting the shell history file in the container and setting the HISTFILE variable